paruyr-gevorgyan/W3-2024/README.md

 Virtualization is important for running Android emulators.
 To check if virtualization is enabled on your system, follow these steps:

-- Right-click on the taskbar and select "Task Manager" from the context menu.
+- Right-click on the taskbar and select _"Task Manager"_ from the context menu.
 Alternatively, you can press `Ctrl + Shift + Esc` to open Task Manager directly.
-- In the Task Manager window, click on the "Performance" tab.
+- In the Task Manager window, click on the _"Performance"_ tab.
-- Look for the "CPU" section and check if "Virtualization" is listed as "Enabled."
-If it's listed as "Disabled" or "Not supported," you need to enable virtualization in your system's BIOS or UEFI settings.
+- Look for the "CPU" section and check if _"Virtualization"_ is listed as _"Enabled"_.
+If it's listed as _"Disabled"_ or _"Not supported_", you need to enable virtualization in your system's BIOS or UEFI settings.

 ### Enabling Virtualization in BIOS/UEFI

 To enable virtualization for Android Studio, you need to enable it in your system's BIOS or UEFI settings.
 Here's how:

 - Restart your computer and enter the **BIOS or UEFI settings**.
-The key to access the BIOS/UEFI settings may vary depending on your computer manufacturer (common keys include F2, Del, Esc, F10 or F12).
+The key to access the BIOS/UEFI settings may vary depending on your computer manufacturer (common keys include `F2`, `Del`, `Esc`, `F10` or `F12`).
 Check your computer's documentation or manufacturer's website for the specific key.

 - Once you are in the BIOS/UEFI settings, navigate to the **Advanced** or **CPU** section.
 Look for an option related to virtualization technology, such as "Intel Virtualization Technology" or "AMD-V".